Having a non-electric heater that doesn’t use electricity is incredibly important.

 Bioethanol fireplaces are becoming popular as an alternative to traditional fireplaces.
 While they aren’t designed for heating, they can be used as an emergency heater.
 It will produce up to 6,000 BTUs of energy, enough for up to 250 sq. feet.

 Compared to other fuels, bioethanol is very clean-burning.
 It’s also straightforward to clean and maintain the unit.

 The main downside is that bioethanol can be very expensive to burn.
 You’ll only get about 4 to 6 hours of burn time from a full compartment.
 Don’t try to save money by purchasing cheaper fuel since poor-quality fuels can smell bad.

 #6 Blaze King Princess 32 Wood-Burning Stove

-Producing just 0.4 grams of smoke per hour, it’s well below the required levels.
+Producing just 0.4 grams of smoke per hour, it is well below the required levels.
 This also means it burns more conservatively than other, less-efficient wood burners.
 As a result, it can produce 30 hours of constant heat on its lowest setting and 10 hours at full blast.

-Capable of producing over 30,000 BPU, it’s by far the most powerful indoor heater on our list, but only 80% energy efficient.
+It can produce over 30,000 BPUs and is by far the most powerful indoor heater on our list.